on-ramp/api-doc/source/includes/_egress.md

 Field             |   Type       | Description
 ----------------- | ------------ | ---------
-fiat_amount       | Integer      | Eur amount to be paid denominated in cents. fiat_currency     | String       | The constant `"EUR"`.
+fiat_amount       | Integer      | EUR amount to be paid denominated in cents. fiat_currency     | String       | The constant `"EUR"`.
 payment_ack_url   | String       | Merchant callback endpoint to confirm egress transaction.
 It should be a complete, well formed, url. user_redirect_url | String       | Where to redirect the user after the egress has been confirmed.
 It should be a complete, well formed, url.